csula/cs3220-spring-2018/notes/introduction.md

 ## Overview

-Hello!
-Welcome to the web programming course!
+Hello, Welcome to the web programming course.

-In this class, we will have a lot of fun building things together.
-Specifically, we will be building a restaurant application, or so called project, throughout the entire semester.
+We will be building a lot of fun web stuff together – specifically on an incremental game, or so called project throughout entire semester.

+What is an incremental game you ask?

+Incremental game in a brief is a game where user click on a button to increment a number.
+Most classic example is [cookie clicker](http://orteil.dashnet.org/cookieclicker/).

+In this year, we will be building the game and the game framework (to create different theme of incremental game through content control from the backend).

 ### What is web application?